PHT-EU/central-train-builder/README.md

 ## Installation
 This package requires docker to be installed on the host machine.
-The required python 3 packages can be installed via  `pip install -r requirements.txt`
+The required python 3 packages can be installed via  `pip install -r requirements.txt` Make sure there is a redis instance running and available on `localhost:6379`
 ## Configuration/Authentification
 To access harbor and vault, username and password or an authentification token are respectively required.
 These are read by the TrainBuilder from a `.env` file in the projects root directory.